Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/Instructions.md

 1. **Zero-Trust Architecture**: No unencrypted user data ever leaves the client
 2. **Client-Side Processing**: All extraction, chunking, embedding, and encryption happens in the browser
 3. **End-to-End Encryption**: Data is encrypted before storage and only decrypted on the client
+4. **Cross-Device Consistency**: Encryption keys are securely stored for access across multiple devices
-4. **Modular Design**: Components can be reused and extended for different data types
+5. **Modular Design**: Components can be reused and extended for different data types

 ## High-Level Data Flow